 Psychological research might find practical application in areas such as ergonomics, performance enhancement, self-help, mental health treatment, advertising and various other applications affecting day to day life.
 It can also deepen our appreciation as to how more intangible processes such as thought and emotion occur.

 Throughout the history of Psychology there have been various “schools of thought” which endeavored to explain human thought and behavior.
-These schools of thought include structuralism, humanism, cognitivism, psychoanalysis, functionalism, behaviorism, among others.
+These schools of thought include structuralism, humanism, cognition, psychoanalysis, functionalism, behaviorism, among others.
 While some persons might view these different approaches as competing forces, each has contributed in its own way to our overall understanding of Psychology.
 Today, psychologists tend to use more objective, scientific methods to comprehend, explain and predict human behavior.
 These methods include but are not limited to experiments, longitudinal research and correlation studies.

-Such is the breadth and diversity of Psychology that numerous specialty areas and subfields have emerged.
+Such is the breadth and diversity of Psychology that numerous specialty areas and sub-fields have emerged.
 Some of these include abnormal psychology, biological psychology, clinical psychology, cognitive psychology, comparative psychology, developmental psychology, educational psychology, environmental psychology, evolutionary psychology, forensic psychology, health psychology, personality psychology, social psychology, etc.

+If you would like to know the difference between a therapist and a psychologist, please see the article therapists vs psychologists for more information.
 Psychology is all around us.
 However it is only when you begin learning about this wonderful science that you really start to realize just how much there is left to learn.